Types of Sensitive Data & The Ways to Protect Them

 • Genetic information, biometric information

-are included in the category of exclusive personal data under GDPR and the Personal Data Protection Law.
+All these are included in the category of exclusive personal data under the GDPR and the Personal Data Protection Law.

-• Integrity : Relates to consistency and accuracy of data over a certain period of time.
-You can control the consistency of data flow in your IT infrastructure with audit logs, file permissions, user access controls, backups and cryptography.
+• Integrity: Relates to the consistency and accuracy of data over a certain period of time.
+You can control the consistency of data flow in your IT infrastructure with audit logs, file permissions, user access controls, backups, and cryptography.

-• Usability : The policy in question focuses on sensitive data that is usable as needed.
+• Usability: This policy focuses on sensitive data that is usable as needed.
 Among usability-specific measures are offering protection against data loss due to natural disasters, maintaining hardware, providing bandwidth.

 The way to prevent the violation of the CIA triad is to take countermeasures.
 Countermeasures, including cybersecurity software and awareness training, can be listed as follows: